 The premium you'll pay for restaurant insurance in the UK depends on the size of your restaurant, turnover, location and what coverage you want, among other things.
-We delve into these factors to discover how much restaurants pay for different type of coverage.
+For both experienced restaurateurs and those just opening a new restaurant, we delve into these factors to discover how much restaurants pay for different type of coverage.
 While the amount you pay will depend on your business, here's what we found to give you a broad idea of costs for restaurant insurance.

 Average Cost of Restaurant Insurance

 The average cost of business insurance for a restaurant varies widely, but the cheapest cover starts from as little as £500 a year or so for basic public/product liability and employers' liability coverage for a small restaurant in the UK (taking into account both public liability costs and employers' liability costs).

 However that's the cheap end of the range.
 You're likely to want more coverage—and pay more as a result.
 For example, most restaurants have thousands of pounds invested in their contents and stock, which can be protected with aptly named contents insurance and stock insurance.

 To give an example of pricing for these important coverages, adding cover for £50k of contents and £10k of stock for our sample small restaurant added up to £2,000 to the price of restaurant insurance.
 The value of the stock and contents you're insuring will have a direct bearing on your premium.
 It usually costs more to insure goods worth a higher amount.